Classification and nonexistence for $t$-structures on derived categories of schemes: Restriction to perfects

 \begin{proof} We can impose $\phi$ be nonempty.
 Consider the Koszul complex $K(\mathfrak{q})$ associated to $\mathfrak{q}$ in $R$.
 Note that $K(\mathfrak{q})$ is cohomologically concentrated some the interval $[-n,0]$.
 Our hypothesis that the associated to a $t$-structure of $\phi$ restricts to $\operatorname{Perf}_{\overline{\{ \mathfrak{q}\} }}(R)$ implies $\tau_\phi^{\leq 0} ( K(\mathfrak{q}) [m] )$ belongs to $\operatorname{Perf}(R)$ for all $m$.
 It follows from \Cref{lem:A2}, coupled with \Cref{cor:cohomology_for_filtrations_agreeing_on_strip}, that we cannot have $\phi(-n-m) = \phi(-m + 1)= \{\mathfrak{m}\}$ for all integers $m$.
 This shows the first claim.

 We check the second claim.
-Assume the contrary.
-That is, $R$ is not a regular ring.
+Assume the contrary, i.e.\ $R$ is not a regular ring.
 Then \Cref{lem:restrict_to_non_regular_local_ring} tells us that $\phi$ contains the constant filtration on $\{\mathfrak{m}\}$, which contradicts the first claim. \end{proof}

 \begin{lemma} Let $Z$ be a connected closed subset of a Noetherian scheme $X$.
 Suppose that $\phi$ is a Thomason filtration on $X$ whose associated $t$-structure restricts to $\operatorname{Perf}_Z(X)$.
 Consider a direct generalization $q\rightsquigarrow p$ in $Z$. \begin{enumerate} \item If $q$ is not in $\bigcap_{n\in \mathbb{Z}} (\phi \cap Z)(n)$, then $p$ is not in $\bigcap_{n\in \mathbb{Z}} (\phi\cap Z)(n)$. \item If $p$ is in $\bigcup_{n\in \mathbb{Z}} (\phi \cap Z)(n)$, then $q$ is in $\bigcup_{n\in \mathbb{Z}} (\phi \cap Z)(n)$. \end{enumerate} \end{lemma}